 We would love to, but one of the things I would stress is that for each project, you have to review on its own merits.
 You need to have a project that's bankable.
 Most importantly, there has to be a clear need for ADB's involvement that we can actually add value to the project and to that country.

-This is an abridged version of the original article, which can be read here.Stay up to date Subscribe to our newsletter and get the latest issues, news, events, jobs and data in your e-mail inbox.
+This is an abridged version of the original article, which can be read on the Asian Power website.